 One of Halifax's lesser-known literary associations is that of Dorothy Wordsworth.
 The connection of William Wordsworth and his devoted sister to the Lake District, and in particular Grasmere, is well known, but Dorothy in particular was no stranger to Halifax.

-When Dorothy was six, in 1778, her mother Anne died suddenly, and she was sent to her mother's cousin, Elizabeth Threlkeld, at her home at a draper's shop near the Old Cock Hotel.
-She lived there for nine years, attending a private school at Blackwall and Northgate End Unitarian Chapel on Sundays, before being sent to stay with William and Dorothy Cookson in Penrith.
+When Dorothy was six, in 1778, her mother Anne died suddenly.
+She was sent to her mother's cousin, Elizabeth Threlkeld.
+Elizabeth's home was a draper's shop near the Old Cock Hotel.
+She lived there for nine years, attending a private school at Blackwall and Northgate End Unitarian Chapel on Sundays.
+Later she was sent to stay with William and Dorothy Cookson in Penrith.
 This experience only served to deepen her fond memories of her Halifax sojourn.

-Even after she left the town, she frequently returned for visits, and in 1794 was accompanied by her brother William.
-By this time 'Aunt' Threlkeld had married William Rawson and had moved to Mill House in Triangle, and the Wordsworths stayed for nine months, over Christmas and Dorothy’s 22nd birthday.
+Even after she left the town, she frequently returned for visits and in 1794 was accompanied by her brother William.
+By this time 'Aunt' Threlkeld had married William Rawson and had moved to Mill House in Triangle.
+The Wordsworths stayed for nine months, over Christmas and Dorothy’s 22nd birthday.

 Another set of close friends from her Halifax childhood were daughters of the Pollard family, who had moved to Ovenden Hall.
 Jane Pollard's wedding provided the chance of another visit, this time with another of her four brothers, Christopher.